Donal Herlihy: Episcopal ministry

-It is now known that in 1966, at the start of his episcopal ministry, Bishop Herlihy assessed allegations of sexual behaviour towards boys in a dormitory of St Peter's College, Wexford by Fr Donal Collins as a 'moral failure.'
+It is now known that in 1966, at the start of his episcopal ministry, Herlihy assessed allegations of sexual behaviour towards boys in a dormitory of St Peter's College, Wexford by Donal Collins as a 'moral failure.'
 Collins was sent away for two years and then permitted to return to the school becoming head of the college in 1988.

 He died 2 April 1983 and is buried in Enniscorthy.